sedlakp/freeApiApp/README.md

 * Filtering APIs based on tags (Auth, https, CORS)
 * Favorite APIs (Persisted in a Realm database)
 * Adding and editing notes to favorited APIs
-* Widget that shows a different random public API every day
+* Widget that shows a different random public API every day, tapping on the widget searches for the api in the app

 ## App screenshots